We have a rigorous quality and process control system based on four priorities: food safety, food defense, food quality, and food communication.

-Our processed food business has 31 factories producing a variety of food products, from frozen foods to bakery goods and seasonings.
-23 of these factories are located in Japan, and eight are located in China, the U.S., and Thailand.
-Our products are sold primarily in the Japanese market.
+Our processed food business has 26 factories, which produce a variety of food products, from frozen and ambient foods and seasonings.
+Eighteen of these factories are located in Japan, and eight are located in China, Indonesia, Thailand, and the U.S. Our products are sold primarily in the Japanese market.

 Food defense practices

 Food defense is about protecting our manufacturing processes and products from intentional contamination.
 We apply robust food defense guidelines across the supply chain, both in our own factories and our contracted factories.
 We also carry out annual audits to check how well these guidelines are being implemented.

 We are continuously strengthening our food defense mechanisms.
 We are working on further utilization of factory cameras and enhancement of our drug management system both in our own factories and our contracted factories.

 Enhancing food quality

 Food quality control is an essential element of our daily operations.
 Along with quality improvement efforts on factory floors, we ensure that all of our employees receive training through customized e-learning materials.